Cole Scott-Curwood becomes USU President as new Executive is elected - Honi Soit

 Madhullikaa Singh has been elected to the International Students and Environment Portfolio.

-Honi was not invited to the USU Board Executive election.
+Honi was not invited to the USU Board Executive election, instead relying on SRC President Lauren Lancaster for updates (along with the odd Tweet from a Board Director).

-According to Alexander Poirier, Board Director Ben Hines and SRC President Lauren Lancaster shared wines in a rare political ceasefire.
-Thank you to our sources for updates such as these.